KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

    a.
 Open the /opt/nifi/data/ssl/localhost/nifi.properties file.

    b.
-Copy the properties, starting with the #Site to Site properties
-      through the last NiFi security property (see below).
+Compare and update the below properties

     .. note:: Below is an example.
 Do not copy this text directly, as your keystore/truststore passwords will be different!